 Even Allen Ginsberg blushed when he read “Please Master” to a crowd:

-Wrote one fantastical poem about being screwed in ass with repeated refrain ‘please master’ which really got me a little embarrassed, but read it at last S.F.
+Wrote one fantastical poem about being screwed in the ass with repeated refrain ‘please master’ which really got me a little embarrassed, but read it at last S.F.
 Poesy Renaissance big reading and it turned out to be, as usual, universal, one hole or another, one sex or another.
 Really amazing year after year I stumble onto areas of shame or fear and then catharsis of community awareness takes off the red-cheeked bane.

 He sets the stage for erotic power exchange in the work reportedly written for fellow poet Gary Snyder: